itorque2024/6m-data-1.4-sql-basic-dml/lesson.md

 ### **Theory Recap – *The "Bucket" Analogy***

-**Instructor Script:** "We know WHERE filters individual rows before they are grouped.
+**Narrative:** "We know WHERE filters individual rows before they are grouped.
 But what if you want to filter the groups themselves?
 Imagine you grouped all flats by town and calculated their average prices.
 Now, you only want to see towns where that average is over $600,000.
 You can't use WHERE because the average didn't exist until you grouped them.
 We use HAVING for this.
 Think of WHERE as the 'Pre-filter' and HAVING as the 'Post-grouping filter."

 > ### Aggregate functions
 >